Now hollow fires burn out to black,

 There's nothing but the night.

-We are busy working to bring A.E.Housman's "Now hollow fires burn out to black" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring A.E.Housman's "Now hollow fires burn out to black" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Now hollow fires burn out to black" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.